Post Banner Image

-If you tend to think of the Midwest as a collection of “flyover states,” think again.
-This sometimes overlooked region is home to its fair share of history, with fascinating monuments honoring pivotal events in our nation’s past, Indigenous peoples and their cultures, and notable Presidents.
-Next time you find yourself in the middle of the country, make sure to stop at six of the best historical sites to visit in the Midwest.
+Looking for Midwest landmarks to visit?
+This sometimes overlooked region is home to its fair share of history, with fascinating monuments honoring pivotal events in our nation’s past, Indigenous peoples and their cultures, and notable presidents.
+Next time you find yourself in the middle of the country, make sure to stop at 10 of our favorite historical sites in the Midwest region.

 Crazy Horse Memorial – Custer County, South Dakota